MicrosoftDocs/VBA-Docs/api/Excel.PageSetup.CenterFooterPicture.md

 The  **CenterFooterPicture** property is read-only, but the properties on it are not all read-only.

-It is required that "&;G" is a part of the  **CenterFooter** property string in order for the image to show up in the center footer.
+It is required that "&G" is a part of the  **CenterFooter** property string in order for the image to show up in the center footer.

 ## Example